Filters

 Market Research

-For e-commerce, market research is used to predict supply and demand.
+For e-commerce, market research is used to predict supply and demand to ensure profitability..
 It is also helpful for determining if there is a strong demand for a product and if that will support profit goals.

 Delphi Method